 Traveling in a car, train, or airplane and trying to sleep while sitting in an upright, cramped position can cause your back and neck to be positioned awkwardly, causing back, shoulder, and neck pain.
-However, if you have a travel neck pillow, that should solve that problem, right?
+However, if you have travel neck pillows, that should solve that problem, right?
 Not necessarily.

 If you experience neck pain when traveling, an orthopedic neck doctor at Orthopedic & Laser Spine Surgery can help you determine whether travel pillows will help for a pain-free travel experience.
 Once you know why you’re experiencing neck pain when you travel, you can incorporate solutions to travel without expecting neck pain.